Sacramento’s Second Saturday

+Second Saturday in Sacramento is an art walk occurring in the evenings on the second Saturday of each month.
 This monthly art celebration includes music, gallery receptions, adult refreshments, open artist studios, and special events at Sacramento-area restaurants and businesses.

 Join us at Archival Gallery every Second Saturday from 5-8PM for a public reception.
 Enjoy art, refreshments, and meet the featured artists each month.